tylim88/Firelord/README.md

 ## 🌻 Complex Data Typing

-As for (nested or not)object[] type, its document/collection operations work the same as other arrays: it will not flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
+As for (nested or not)object[] type, its document/collection operations work the same as other arrays: it will not flatten down due to how Firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) specific object member or array member in the array, nested or not, similar rule applies to a nested array.

 Long thing short, any data type that is in an array, be it another array or another object with array member: